Biology (BIO) Courses

 BIO 103 Environmental Science (3-2) 4 hrs.

 This course investigates the interactions and relationships between humans and the Earth.
-It provides the scientific foundation for analyzing today’s pressing environment issues and solutions for a sustainable future.
-Students will gain an understanding and appreciation of the impact of humans on other living organisms, water resources, air quality, and energy and mineral resources.
-In analyzing potential solutions to these environmental issues, students will evaluate the impact of their own choices on the Earth’s resources as well as the relative role of governments in setting sustainable policies.
+It provides the scientific foundation for analyzing today's pressing environment issues and solutions for a sustainable future.
+Students will gain an understanding and appreciation of the impact of humans on other living organisms, water, air, soil, fossil fuels, and mineral resources.
+In analyzing potential solutions to these environmental issues, students will evaluate the impact of their own choices on the Earth's resources as well as the relative role of governments in setting sustainable policies.
 In the laboratory component of the course, students will learn scientific methodology, sampling procedures and methods used to test environmental quality.
 A portion of the lab will include outdoor experiences.
-(Also listed as CON 103) B View Course Syllabus
+(Also listed as CON 103) View Course Syllabus

 BIO 110 Fundamentals of Human Anatomy and Physiology (3-0-1) 3 hrs.